We're here to talk | 24-hours a day

-Phase IV - Phase IV trial is also known as Post Marketing Surveillance Trial.
 Phase IV trials involve the safety surveillance (pharmacovigilance) and ongoing technical support of a drug after it receives permission to be sold.
-Phase IV studies may be required by regulatory authorities or may be undertaken by the sponsoring company for competitive (finding a new market for the drug) or other reasons (for example, the drug may not have been tested for interactions with other drugs, or on certain population groups such as pregnant women, who are unlikely to subject themselves to trials).
 The safety surveillance is designed to detect any rare or long-term adverse effects over a much larger patient population and longer time period than was possible during the Phase I-III clinical trials.
-Harmful effects discovered by Phase IV trials may result in a drug being no longer sold, or restricted to certain uses: recent examples involve drugs like Lipobay and Vioxx.
+Harmful effects discovered by Phase IV trials may result in a drug being no longer sold, or restricted to certain uses.